boazsegev/iodine/SPEC-Websocket-Draft.md

 WebSocket and EventSource connection upgrade and handling is performed using a Callback Object.

-The Callback Object should be a class (or an instance of such class) where **instances** implement any of the following callbacks:
+The Callback Object could be a any object which implements any of the following callbacks:

 * `on_open(client)` WILL be called once the connection had been established.